Karachi Grammar School: Academics and curriculum

-John Lennon controversy

-In 2017 the school had to drop plans for children to sing John Lennon's song Imagine in a concert after two prominent columnists objected to its "atheistic lyrics".
-The concert was held, and the song was replaced after the idea was condemned by many people including Orya Maqbool Jan and Ansar Abbasi.
-“The song questions our belief in God and encourages an atheist mindset,” Jan said on the nationally televised programme.
-He called for the government to take strict action against the school and its management.
-Moreover, “Students will sing John Lennon’s lyrics - no heaven, no hell, no religion too,” tweeted Ansar Abbasi on Wednesday.
-The provincial government of Sindh “must intervene,” he added, in remarks that were seized upon by conservative anchors on local television.

 Extracurricular activities

-In the Junior Section, extra-curricular activities available include sports, music, swimming, a school choir, scouts and girl guides, community service, etc. In the Middle Section, activities and events are organized through clubs and societies, such as the Biology and Philosophy clubs, and the Helper's Society.
-At the College Section, there are several societies and clubs, such as those focused on humanities and arts, like the Eastern Music Society the Drama Council as well as those focused on STEM, notably being the Einstein Society and Mathematics Society, among others.
-Karachi Grammar School also hosts many national, inter-school competitions and events such as Karachi Grammar Science Olympiad, Karachi Grammar Mathematics Olympiad, KGX, Karachi Grammar Entrepreneurship Summit, Grammart, and Grammun.
+In the Junior Section, extracurricular activities available include sports, music, swimming, a school choir, scouts and girl guides, community service, etc. In the Middle Section, activities and events are organized through clubs and societies, such as the Biology and Philosophy clubs and the Helper's Society.
+At the College Section, there are several societies and clubs, such as those focused on humanities and arts, like the Eastern Music Society, Urdu Society and the Dramatica Club, as well as those focused on STEM, notably the Einstein Society and Mathematics Society, among others.
+Karachi Grammar School also hosts many national and inter-school competitions and events, such as Karachi Grammar Science Olympiad, Karachi Grammar Mathematics Olympiad, KGX, Karachi Grammar Entrepreneurship Summit (KGES), GRAMA, GRAMMART, and GRAMMUN.